co8/hds/readme.md

 #### Seeking Grants and Bounties

-I'm seeking grants and bounties to extend compatibility to more hotspots and continued development of this project. [e@co8.com](mailto:e@co8.com)
+I'm seeking grants and bounties for new projects and to improve and expand this project. [e@co8.com](mailto:e@co8.com)

 ---